Daniel-Omoaregba/alx-system_engineering-devops/0x00-shell_basics/README.md

-This project focuses on leaening shell basics
+This project focus on learning shell basics